rayhanur-rahman/resumewebsitebuilder/milestone4/Deploy.md

 3. Follow the acceptance test instructions in the following to start, continue, and terminate conversations with our bot.

     Apart from this, we have also invited both our TAs to join the slack channel.
-They can accept the invitation and test the bot from       their account as well.
+They can accept the invitation and test the bot from       their accounts as well.
 ### Acceptace test instructions
 ### Use-Case #1: Initiate a session with a resumebot
 #### Instructions: